Razat94/learn/PowerBI/README-PowerBI.md

 				For example, you can give a synonym of (Actuals) for the (Sales) measure.

-	-- GROUPS --
+-- Subsection: Groups --

 	[Groups Link](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-grouping-and-binning)

-	When Power BI Desktop creates visuals, it aggregates your data into chunks, or groups, based on values it finds in the underlying data.
+	When Power BI Desktop creates visuals,
+	it aggregates or groups your data into chunks based on the values it finds.

-	Usually it’s fine, but sometimes you may want to control how the data is grouped.
+	Usually this is fine, but sometimes you may want to control how the data is grouped.
-	Like Excel PivotTables, you can group columns in Power BI which helps with charts or histograms that have many columns.
+	Like Excel PivotTables, you can group columns in Power BI which makes large charts or histograms that have many columns easier to read.

 	Situation: 	Confirm there is a Quarterly Sales column chart showing 'Total sales' by 'Quarter'.